-I am a researcher at DebateLab at Karlsruhe Institute of Technology (KIT) and a trainer at Institute of Argumentation Competence in Berlin.
+I am a researcher at DebateLab at Karlsruhe Institute of Technology (KIT), a trainer at Institute of Argumentation Competence in Berlin and a co-founder of Forum für Streitkultur (with Romy Jaster).
 I am analyzing and reconstructing populist arguments in current political debates with a particular interest in how the quality of these debates can be improved.

 My most recent analysis is on the AfD electoral platform and can be found here (in German).
 At the moment, I am pursuing two related projects at DebateLab: